 The Abruzzo region has a reputation for being something of a wilderness.
 Inland, it is mostly rugged mountains and valleys, and the primary economic activity has historically been shepherding.

 Following the unification of Italy in the 1860s, the new government passed laws hindering the migration of flocks.
 As a result, the Abruzzo region became more isolated, which has only ended with an increase in tourism after WWII.
 The region offers mountain climbing and skiing inland, along with swimming and boating along the Adriatic coast.

 Local specialties include lamb and mutton, pecorino and goat's milk cheese, olive oil, wines, hot peppers, and saffron, which has always been grown for use in medicines and dyes but is now being used in the kitchen.

-Like most peasant cuisines, it's quite simple and wholesome, especially in more modern interpretations that allow the use of some meat or oil–back in peasant days, there would have been little of either, nor much cheese for those who weren't well off.
+Like most budget-friendly cuisines in this region, it's quite simple and wholesome, especially in more modern interpretations that allow the use of some meat or oil–back in peasant days, there would have been little of either, nor much cheese for those who weren't well off.
 After lamb and mutton, pork was the meat of choice inland, with many people raising animals in a semi-wild state, allowing them to forage what they could find in the forests and butchering them in the fall.
 Along the coast, fish also plays a major part in the diet.Continue to 4 of 7 below.

 04 of 07